-Arctic Engagement Awards
+Arctic Engagement / Travel Awards

 The Arctic Engagement Awards provide funding support for innovative faculty-led programs, research, and other efforts that expand the University of Alaska’s Arctic engagement and visibility.
 Supported projects strengthen the impact of UA’s Arctic activities, elevate UA’s competitive position, and foster new partnerships across communities, disciplines, and sectors.